Avinash-Namdeo/Task-6-Sales-Trend-Analysis/README.md

 This SQL script analyzes online sales performance using transaction-level data.

 🔍 Key Operations
-Reads from a sales dataset containing fields like Order Date, Region, Sales Channel, Product, and Total Revenue.
+Reads from a sales dataset containing fields like Order Date, Region, Product_Category, and Total Revenue.

 Aggregates total revenue grouped by: